sigoden/window-switcher/README.md

 1. Download `windows-switcher.zip` from the [Github Release](https://github.com/sigoden/windows-switcher/releases).
 2. Extract `window-switcher.exe` from zip file.
 It is a single executable file that does not require installation.
 3. Double click on `window-switcher.exe`.
 Congratulations, you have successfully run Window-Switcher.
-Try the hotkeys.

 ## Configuration

+The window-switcher supports custom shortcuts, enabling and disabling certain functions, and all of these can be set through the configuration file.

-You can configure following items by creating a `window-switcher.ini` file in the same directory as `window-switcher.exe`:
+The configuration file must be named `window-switcher.ini` and located in the same directory as `window-switcher.exe` for the changes to take effect.

-The default configuration is as follows:
+Here is the default configuration:

 ```ini
 # Whether to show trayicon, yes/no